matthewjohnson42/memex-ui/README.md

 The application interacts with [memex-service](https://github.com/matthewjohnson42/memex-service) as its backend.

-The application build process for the application is broken given changes to dependencies.
+The build process for the application is broken given changes to dependencies.